On this page:

 8. How long will it take for me to complete the program?

 It depends on how many courses you take each semester.
-For full time students who are graduates from a UH system community college, courses could be completed in as few as three semesters and a summer session.
+For full time students who are graduates from a UH system community college, courses could be completed in as few as two (2) semesters.

 9. What if I decide to take a semester or two off once I am admitted?